uvaai/pdp/_schedules/1 Fall 2023/index.md

 current version of the assignment before the deadline, so this part can still be graded.
 Staff extension requests should be emailed to <minorai@mprog.nl>

-## Asking questions

-If you have any questions about the material, there are several ways to ask them and get assistance.

-### Practical assistance

-There are 3 hours scheduled every day where you can ask practical questions to the TA's of the minor.
-During these hours you can use the "Request assistance" feature on the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl/), using the question mark symbol at the top of the sidebar.
-Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
-For your location, please list the  table you are working at, so the TA handling your question knows where to find you when it is your turn.

-The hours are scheduled as follows:

-* In general, assistance hours are from 10 to 13
-* On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16
-* If there is a Q&A lecture listed in the daily schedule, the assistance will start after the Q&A, generally from 11 to 14

-#### Requesting extra assistance

-### Q & A Lectures

-Every module there will be at least one Q & A lecture, where you can ask questions about the theoretical parts of the course.
-The schedule for these lectures can be found as part of the daily schedule for the module.
-The lectures will always be in the main room L0.11 at 10:00 on the scheduled day.

-These Q & A sessions will generally be scheduled the day after you should watch the theory videos of the module.
-While watching the videos, you can write down any questions you might have.
-There will be a question form linked in the schedule, where you can submit your questions beforehand.
-Based on the submitted questions, we'll discuss any part of the theory the might need more clarification or context.

-### Email the staff

-If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

 ## Passing the course